 - Complete an interview

-- Anatomy and Physiology with laboratory (complete sequence)
+- Human Anatomy with Lab & Human Physiology with Lab (complete sequence)

 - A Psychology course